ianrenton/ianrenton.com/hardware/usv-01/index.markdown

 title: USV-01 "Harry Paye"
 ---

-USV-01 "Harry Paye" is an off-the-shelf remote control boat refitted as a testbed for our military-grade autonomous navigation system.
+USV-01 "Harry Paye" is an off-the-shelf remote control boat refitted as a testbed for unmanned surface vehicle autonomy.
 It's also a lot of fun to play with!

 ![USV-01](/hardware/usv-01/hull.jpg){: .center}